Jamie-Millsip/cambio-website/README.md

   - because I was learning both spring boot and react for this project, I decided to do test driven refactoring rather than test driven development (ie, program the project, then write tests, then refactor the code around the newly written tests) as I felt it would be better to write tests when I knew more about the frameworks and how / what to test.

+- bugs

+  - if a player flips when the current player is using an ability, after the flip, the ability resets, allowing them to use the abilities twice
+  -

 - Gameplay

   - remove players from the game when they flip incorrectly when having 7 cards (currently does nothing)
   - stop abilities from being played if there are not enough cards on the board to play them (<2 cards for swaps, <1 for looks)
-  - finish implementing card flipping
+  -
-    - when flipping another persons card, allow the player to give that person one of their cards

 - Animations

+  - add animations for giving one of your cards to a player after flipping thier card
-  - make animations edit zIndex of card-row-container to make the animated card always appear above the other cards
+  - make animations edit zIndex of card-row-container to makecthe animated card always appear above the other cards
-  - currently has bug where if 2 incorrect cards are flipped at the same time, it does not correctly animate draw pile card entering players' hands
+  - currently has bug where if 2 incorrect cards are flipped at the same time, it does not correctly animate draw pile card entering players' hands as it manipulates the draw card's current position.
     - to fix, I will create flag isAnimating, and only allow animations to play when is animating is false (will make pending animations wait until animation is over)

 - finish implementing endGame screen